JD Spicer Zeb Solicitors Banner Image

 Dissemination of terrorist publications

-• Distribute or circulate a terrorist publication;
+• Distributing or circulating a terrorist publication

 Terrorist training offences